theupdateframework/taps/tap4.md

 Adopters must implement a mechanism that determines which remote repositories are visited when downloading metadata and target files.
-The exact design of this mechanism is left to adopters, but in the majority of cases it will be a simple file that the updater uses when it searches for requested target files.
-At a minimum, the mechanism must support or exhibit the following three
+The exact design of this mechanism is left to adopters, but, at a minimum, it must support or exhibit the following three properties:
-properties:

 A. An ordered list of one or more repositories that may be visited to fetch metadata and target files.
-The updater tries each repository in the listed order when it is instructed to download metadata or target files.
+The updater tries each repository in the order listed when it is instructed to download metadata or target files.

 B. A list of target paths associated with each ordered list of repositories.
 These target paths may be condensed as [glob